Best African team at 2026 FIFA World Cup prediction: Can Morocco live up to the hype?

 Morocco’s path was a masterclass in resilience, having topped a group featuring 2018 finalists Croatia, a top-ranked Belgium, whom they dismantled 2-0, and a spirited Canada side.
 The knockout rounds cemented their legendary status, as they eliminated former champions Spain on penalties and sent Cristiano Ronaldo’s Portugal packing with a 1-0 quarter-final victory.
 While they eventually fell 2-0 to France in the semi-final and took fourth place, they proved that African tactical discipline could stifle the world’s best.

-Now, as we look toward the 2026 World Cup, that Morocco Blueprint has fundamentally altered expectations.
-With the tournament expanded to 48 teams and Africa now boasting nine guaranteed spots, the continent is no longer just aiming for the knockouts, they have belief that they can win the trophy.
+Now at 2026 World Cup with the tournament expanded to 48 teams and Africa now boasting nine guaranteed spots, the continent is no longer just aiming for the knockouts, they have belief that they can win the trophy.

 Jessica Alcheh-USA TODAY Sports/Sipa USA – Photo by Icon sport